 Hardware Monitor , ,

-CPU/system temperature detection
+CPU/System temperature detection

-CPU/system/North Bridge fan speed detection
+CPU/System/Power fan speed detection

 CPU overheating warning

-CPU/system/North Bridge fan fail warning
+CPU/System/Power fan fail warning

-CPU/system fan speed control (Note 4)
+CPU/System fan speed control (Note 4)

-BIOS 2 x 8 Mbit flash
+BIOS ◆ 2 x 16 Mbit flash

 Use of licensed AWARD BIOS

 ◆ Support for DualBIOSTM

 • PnP 1.0a, DMI 2.0, SM BIOS 2.4, ACPI 1.0b

 Unique Features Support for @BIOS

 Support for Q-Flash

 Support for Xpress BIOS Rescue

 Support for Download Center

 Support for Xpress Install

 Support for Xpress Recovery2

 Support for EasyTune (Note 5)

-Support for Easy Energy Saver
+Support for Dynamic Energy SaverTM 2

+Support TPM 1

-Support for Smart Recovery
+◆ Support for Smart 6 TM

-Support for Auto Green

-Support for ON/OFF Charge

 Support for Q-Share

+Dundlad Caff

-Bundled Software
+Bundled Software Norton Internet Security (OEM version)

 Operating System Support for Microsoft® Windows® 7/Vista/XP

 Form Factor ATX Form Factor; 30.5cm x 24.4cm

-- (Note 1) Due to Windows 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16_1 slot; if you are installing two PCI Express graphics cards, it is recommended that you install them in the PCIEX16_1 and PCIEX16_2 slots. - (Note 3) The PCIEX8 slot shares bandwidth with the PCIEX16_1 slot.
-When PCIEX8 is populated with a PCI Express graphics card, the PCIEX16_1 slot will operate at up to x8 mode. - (Note 4) Whether the CPU/system fan speed control function is supported will depend on the CPU/system cooler you install. - (Note 5) Available functions in EasyTune may differ by motherboard model.
+- (Note 1) Due to Windows Vista/XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) For optimum performance, if only one PCI Express graphics card is to be installed, be sure to install it in the PCIEX16 slot - (Note 3) The PCIEX8 slot shares bandwidth with the PCIEX16 slot.
+When the PCIEX8 slot is populated with a PCI Express graphics card, the PCIEX16 slot will operate at up to x8 mode. - (Note 4) Whether the CPU/system fan speed control function is supported will depend on the CPU/system cooler you install. - (Note 5) Available functions in EasyTune may differ by motherboard model.